zed-industries/zed/docs/src/assistant/commands.md

 ## Extensibility

-A Zed extension can expose custom slash commands in it's API; this means that you too can have your own slash commands.
+A Zed extension can expose custom slash commands in its API; this means that you too can have your own slash commands.
 Click [here](../extensions/slash-commands.md) to find out how to define them.